 Now it’s time to define your keywords, the level under your ad groups.

 Don’t rely on your instincts here – use keyword tools to do your keyword research so you’ll know for sure that you’re bidding on keywords with search volume.
-Google Ads Keyword Planner is available within your AdWords account, and you can also use free keyword tools or third-party paid options like SEM Rush.
+Google Ads Keyword Planner is available within your Google Ads account, and you can also use free keyword tools or third-party paid options like SEM Rush.

 They key to great keyword research is intent.
 You want to choose keywords that have clear commercial intent, meaning that people who search using those terms are looking to buy something.
 Keywords with intent often include:

 - Qualifying terms such as specific product details, brand names, the word “cost,” etc.